 Families love visiting the Georgia mountain cabin rentals because there's so much to experience together.
 You are able to take a step back in time by minding for gold and precious stones at nearby Duke's Creek Gold and Ruby Mines, or Consolidated Gold mines.

-When you're done, you may decide to stop by the Alpine Mini Golf Course and wind down your day with a round of putt-putt and a cool treat.
+When you're done, you may decide to stop by the Alpine Mini-Golf Course and wind down your day with a round of putt-putt and a refreshing treat.

 The Romantic Vacation

-If you're hoping to rekindle a little romance, the Helen, Georgia is just the spot to visit.
-In addition to supporting a very romantic atmosphere themselves, the vacation rentals are in close proximity to a number of couples-friendly activities.
+If you're hoping to rekindle a little romance, Helen, Georgia is just the spot to visit.
+In addition to supporting a very romantic atmosphere themselves, the vacation rentals are near many couples-friendly activities.

-Sweethearts often enjoy taking a tour of Habersham Winery, buying a bottle, and toasting each other as they watch the sun go down from their cabin's hot tub.
+Sweethearts can enjoy taking a tour of Habersham Winery.
+Buy a bottle of wine and toast each other as you watch the sun go down from your cabin's hot tub.
 Other couples may opt to take a private horse-drawn ride through Helen, compliments of the Alpine Carriage Company.
-Nacoochee Crossing Wellness Center is another popular spot, as couples massages provide the ultimate in relaxation.
+Nacoochee Crossing Wellness Center is another popular spot.
+Couples' massages provide the ultimate in relaxation.

-When you book your trip to the Georgia mountains in the summer months there are many unique recreational opportunities that are unavailable the rest of the year.
-Make the most of your summer vacation and consider trying something new for a fun North Georgia adventure.
-Maybe one the following ideas will do!
+When you book your trip to the Georgia mountains in the summer months, many unique recreational opportunities are unavailable for the rest of the year.
+Make the most of your summer vacation and consider trying something new for a fun north Georgia adventure.

 Here are a few suggestions for customizing your getaway: